Your Guide to Savings, Discounts and Beating the Crowds

 21. To beat the heavy Disneyland crowds leaving the park at the end of the day, jump on the Disneyland Railroad at any station and ride it to Main Street, then exit the park easily from there.
 Alternatively, take the Monorail from Tomorrowland to Downtown Disney, where you can disembark only a few hundred feet from the tram that takes you to the parking lot.
 When you’re driving home from the park — tired and, hopefully, happy — you’ll reflect on your family’s Disney day.

-— By Marla Jo Fisher
+–Written by Marla Jo Fisher